-This notice provides you with information about the risks associated with investment products, in which you may invest, through services provided to you by eToro Group entities. eToro provides a wide range of investment services in relation to a number of products through its regulated entities: eToro (Europe) Ltd., authorised and regulated by the Cyprus Securities and Exchange Commission (CySEC), eToro (UK) Ltd., authorised and regulated by the Financial Conduct Authority (FCA) and eToro AUS Capital Pty Ltd., authorised by the Australian Securities and Investments Commission (ASIC).
+This notice provides you with information about the risks associated with investment products, in which you may invest, through services provided to you by eToro Group entities. eToro provides a wide range of investment services in relation to a number of products through its regulated entities: eToro (Europe) Ltd., authorised and regulated by the Cyprus Securities and Exchange Commission (CySEC), eToro (UK) Ltd., authorised and regulated by the Financial Conduct Authority (FCA) and eToro AUS Capital Limited, authorised by the Australian Securities and Investments Commission (ASIC).

 Investment products offered by eToro include stocks, Exchange-Traded Funds (ETFs) and cryptocurrencies, in which you gain ownership of the underlying asset.
 In addition, eToro offers contracts for differences (CFDs) that offer exposure to currencies, commodities and indices.